-If you suffer from varicose veins, you may wonder what causes them to develop in the first place.
-Varicose veins are enlarged, bulging, unsightly veins that are often accompanied by pain or discomfort.
-They usually appear on the legs, ankles, and feet, but can also affect other areas of the body.
+If you suffer from the effects of varicose veins, you may wonder what causes them to develop in the first place.
+Varicose veins are enlarged, bulging, visible veins often accompanied by pain or discomfort.
+They usually appear on the legs, ankles, and feet but can also affect other areas of the body.

 Common varicose vein symptoms include:

 Below, we discuss what causes varicose veins in legs, what causes varicose veins on ankles, how to keep your varicose veins from getting worse, and why vein treatment can help prevent dangerous health issues.
 If you have additional questions, we recommend consulting a vein doctor.

 What Causes Varicose Veins in Legs, Ankles, and Feet?